KyoriPowered/adventure-docs/source/minimessage.rst

 When the parser encounters a close tag, the transformation for that tag will be removed from the list again, so that further strings will not be transformed anymore.

 Transformations are registered into the transformation registry using transformation types.
-A transformation type defines a predicate, to check if the given tag can be parsed by the transformation, and a transformation parser, which handles initialization of transformations.
+A transformation type defines a predicate, to check if the given tag can be parsed by the transformation, and a transformation parser, which handles the initialization of transformations.

 This predicate will always receive a fully lower-case tag name, to ease comparisons.